yairelmaliah/vicarious-barkuni-task/README.md

 ### Create IAM Role for Terraform

-Create an IAM role named `terraform` with Administrator access and attach the policy to your user to allow to assume terraform role:
+Create an IAM role named `terraform` with Administrator access policy and attach the policy to your user to allow to assume terraform role:

 ```json
 {